CoFlows/CoFlows-Covid19/README.md

 https://coflows.quant.app/m/getwb?workbook=c68ca7c8-c9b6-4ded-b25a-2867f10a150a&id=covid19.py&name=getAllData

-* All the Timeseries for all countries and states.
+* All the Timeseries for all countries and states reindexed from the nth day of infection.

 https://coflows.quant.app/m/getwb?workbook=c68ca7c8-c9b6-4ded-b25a-2867f10a150a&id=covid19.py&name=getAllDataFromX